 Getting a goodnight sleep may seem impossible for you, but sometimes the only thing stopping you from falling asleep is yourself by worrying.
-However, one of the main factors that is typically an issue is what you do in your daily routine.
+However, one of the main factors that’s typically an issue is what you do in your daily routine.
 The following tips can help you get that good night’s sleep, boost your mood in the morning and improve your health.

 Control your lighting

 Do you sleep with light in your room?
-Well, stop! melatonin is a natural hormone controlled by light exposure which helps your wake-up cycle.
+Well, stop!
+Melatonin is a natural hormone controlled by light exposure, which helps your wake-up cycle.
 Did you know your brain produces more melatonin when it’s dark?
-This is what makes you feel sleepy and then when it is light, you start to feel more alert.
+This is what makes you feel sleepy, and then when it is light, you start to feel more alert.
 To help your body get in sync with this, here is what you need to do;

 - During the day, try and expose yourself to sunlight in the morning.
 Maybe have your morning coffee outside (I know what you are all thinking, the UK is COLD!
-So maybe just try this when the weather warms up).
+So perhaps just try this when the weather warms up).
 Also, try and spend more time outside by taking your work breaks outside or getting some evening/morning exercise.